garlicrybread/showAndTell-Interspeech2024/README.md

 # showAndTell-SP24
-Simple page to show of pronunciation visualizations for Interspeech 2024 Show and Tell
+Simple page to show off pronunciation visualizations for Interspeech 2024 Show and Tell